 - Gain skills in applying the components of SBIRT

 - Increase knowledge of limitations of SBIRT

-Ken C. Winters, Ph.D. is a Professor in the Department of Psychiatry at the University of Minnesota, director of the Center for Adolescent Substance Abuse Research, and a Senior Scientist with the Treatment Research Institute, Philadelphia, PA.
-He received his B.A. from the University of Minnesota and a Ph.D. in Psychology (Clinical) from the State University of New York at Stony Brook.
+Ken C. Winters, Ph.D. is an adjunct faculty in the Department of Psychology, University of Minnesota, and a Senior Scientist at the Oregon Research Institute.
+Dr. Winters retired as a professor in the Department of Psychiatry at the University of Minnesota, where he found and directed the Center for Adolescent Substance Abuse Research for 25 years.
 His primary research interests are the assessment and treatment of addictions, including adolescent drug abuse and problem gambling.
-His recent work in the field has focused on SBIRT models for adolescents.
-He is on the editorial board of the Journal of Substance Abuse Treatment and the Journal of Child and Adolescent Substance Abuse, and has received numerous research grants from the National Institute of Health and various foundations.
-He was the 2008 recipient of the Research to Evidence-Based Practice Award from a national organization on effective treatment for adolescents (JMATE).
-Dr. Winters is a frequent publisher, speaker and trainer, and he is a consultant to many organizations, including the Hazelden Foundation, The Partnership at Drug Free.Org, National Center for Responsible Gaming, and the Mentor Foundation (an international drug abuse prevention organization).
+Along with Keven Sabet, he is co-editing a book on marijuana and health, to be published by Oxford press in 2017, and he is on the editorial boards of the Journal of Substance Abuse Treatment, Journal of Child and Adolescent Substance Abuse, and the Psychology of Addictive Behaviors.
+Dr. Winters has received numerous research grants from the National Institute of Health and various foundations over a 30-year period.
+He was the 2008 recipient of the Research to Evidence-Based Practice Award from a national organization on effective treatment for adolescents (JMATE), and received in 2005 the Senior Investigator Award by the National Center for Responsible Gaming (NCRG).
+Dr. Winters is a frequent publisher, speaker and trainer and is a consultant to many organizations, including NCRG, the Hazelden Betty Ford Foundation, and the Mentor Foundation (an international drug abuse prevention organization).

 Moderator: Tracy McPherson, PhD, Senior Research Scientist, NORC at the University of Chicago